rehive/docs-portal/content/platform/usage/multi-factor.md

 }
 ```

-When accessing an endpoint and a multi-factor challenge is required the response will look like:
+Similarly, when accessing any other user-authenticated endpoint and a multi-factor challenge is issued the response will look like:

 ```json
 {